Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

-\paragraph{Multimodal distribution} A probability distribution featuring many disconnected regions of high probability (each local maximum is a \textit{mode}) separated by regions of very low probability.
-Typically, if the dimension is high, most of the volume of configuration space has a very small probability.
+A probability \hyperlink{ref:Distribution} {distribution} featuring many disconnected regions of high probability (each local maximum is a \textit{mode}) separated by regions of low probability.
+Typically, if the dimension is high, most of the volume of configuration space has a very small probability, but there are often a large number of significantly separated high probability regions.

 \hypertarget{ref:ensemble_average} {\paragraph{Ensemble average}}